SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0/General_Main_Release_10.0.0_CU11.md

 Also, when you manually entered the location to which a dashboard had to be moved, in some cases, that location would incorrectly not be saved when you pressed the ENTER key once.
 Only when you pressed the ENTER key a second time would the location be saved.

-#### DMS Alerter: Settings window too small to fit all settings \[ID_28550\]
+#### Alerter: Settings window too small to fit all settings \[ID_28550\]

-When, in DMS Alerter, you opened the settings window, in some cases, the window could be too small to fit all settings.
+When, in Alerter, you opened the settings window, in some cases, the window could be too small to fit all settings.

 #### DataMiner Cube: Problem when opening the Protocols & Templates app \[ID_28551\]